mdp-toolkit/mdp-docs/source/examples/gsfa/gsfa.rst

 - Supervised dimensionality reduction method

-- Trained with a graph in which the vertices are the samples and the edges represent similarities of the corresponding labels.
+- Trained with a graph in which the vertices are the samples and the edges represent similarities of the corresponding labels

 Graph-based Slow Feature Analysis (GSFA) is a supervised extension of SFA [1]_ that relies on a particular graph structure to extract features that preserve label similarities.
-More precisely, the algorithm utilizes training graphs in which the vertices are the samples and the edges represent similarities of the corresponding labels.
+More precisely, the algorithm utilizes training graphs in which the vertices are the samples, and the edges represent similarities of the corresponding labels.
 Later, we use the acquired low-dimensional representation of the original data to train a typical supervised learning algorithm.